-I cannot stress enough what Maimonides, Sacks, Fishbane, Green and Tolstoy are saying: religion need not, and does not (in the best forms of Judaism), contradict science and archaeology.
-Judaism, as described on this website, in my "seminary," does not tolerate ignorance.
-It is a straw man argument to paint all of Jewish practice with one brush, reducing Judaism to the belief (not held here) that Moses at Sinai was God's unerring stenographer and every word of the Torah is to be taken literally.
-Rather, Judaism--understood and practiced intelligently, especially in today's Neo-Hasidism--is a means of awakening and living with the wonder described by Albert Einstein: "Mystery is the fundamental emotion that stands at the cradle of all true art and science.
+Maimonides, Sacks, Fishbane, Green, and Tolstoy are saying that Judaism, in its best forms, does not contradict science and archaeology.
+It does not tolerate ignorance.
+It is a straw man argument to paint all of Jewish practice with one brush, reducing Judaism to the belief that Moses at Sinai was God's unerring stenographer and every word of the Torah is to be taken literally.
+Rather, Judaism (understood and practiced intelligently, especially in today's Neo-Hasidism) is a means of awakening and living with the wonder described by Albert Einstein: "Mystery is the fundamental emotion that stands at the cradle of all true art and science.
 To sense that behind anything that can be experienced there is something that our minds cannot grasp, whose beauty and sublimity reaches us only indirectly: this is religiousness."

 Crucially, as Paul Fleischman said in his book Wonder: "Although I experience the wonder of life and want to convey why, I do not want to be misunderstood as promoting ideas that purport to know the long-term goal of our universe.
 I have not gotten close enough to the universe's embryonic start or to its senescent demise to issue proclamations about the intentions or the destiny of the exploding billion-galactic cosmos.
 Neither as scientists nor as theologians can we claim privileged access to statements about the universe's origins, intentions, or goals.
 Knowledge of the meaning and end of the universe would require measurement from an external platform.
 We are cameo players in a drama whose heroes include plate tectonics and supernovae.
 Our ability to trace the gossamer of wonder is shattered by the bad breath of our self-important bombast.
 Self-appointed narcissism is not religion.
 It is pseudo-religion to cage the universe in security-seeking fatuous explanations.
 Authentic worship contains reverence for what is."